jmackey-astro/PyPion/README.md

 Owner - Samuel Green,
 Email - green@cp.dias.ie

-Welcome to the the Python Library that does post-processing on the .Silo simulation data files outputted from PION.
-The libray works on nested-grid and uniform-grid, and 3D and 2D Silo files.
+Welcome to the Python Library that does post-processing on the .Silo simulation data files outputted from PION.
+The library works on nested-grid and uniform-grid, and 3D and 2D Silo files.

 - - -